-DIAGNOSIS: The type of melanoma.
+Diagnosis: The type of melanoma.

-TUMOR LOCATION: Where on the body was the tumor found.
+Tumor location: Where on the body was the tumor found.

-BRESLOW THICKNESS: How deep the melanoma has grown into the skin.
-This is measured in millimeters.
+Breslow thickness: How deep the melanoma has grown in the skin.
+This is measured into millimeters.

-ULCERATION STATUS: Has the top layer of the tumor begun to break up and pull apart?
-DERMAL MITOTIC RATE: This measures the number of melanoma cells that are actively growing and dividing.
+Ulceration status: Has the top layer of the tumor begun to break up and pull apart.

+Dermal mitotic rate: This measures the number of melanoma cells that are actively growing and dividing.

-CLARK LEVEL: This uses a five point scale to assess the depth to which the tumor has invaded the skin.
+Clark level: This uses a five-point scale to assess the depth to which the tumor has invaded the skin.
 Clark Level is different than stage.
-A Clark's Level I involves only the epidermis, while a level V has invaded tissue below the skin.
-Clark's Level has been replaced by the Breslow Thickness in many clinics.
+Clark Level I involves only the epidermis, while a level V has invaded tissue below the skin.
+Clark Level has been replaced by the Breslow Thickness in many clinics.

-PERIPHERAL MARGIN STATUS: Did the surgeon get a clean margin around the edge of the tumor?
+Peripheral margin status: Did the surgeon get a clean margin around the edge of the tumor?

-DEEP MARGIN STATUS: Did the surgeon get a clean margin under the tumor?MICROSATELLITOSIS: Does the tumor have microscopic satellites within two centimeters of the primary tumor?
+Deep margin status: Did the surgeon get a clean margin under the tumor?

+Microsatellitosis: Does the tumor have microscopic satellites within two centimeters of the primary tumor?
 This means there are no cancer cells in the tissue surrounding the tumor.

-TUMOR INFILTRATING LYMPHOCYTES (TILS): Are any white cells or immune cells found in the tumor?
+Tumor infiltrating lymphocytes (TILS): Are any white cells or immune cells found in the tumor?
 This can be a sign of an immune response.
 The more TILS, the better.

-RADIAL GROWTH PHASE: The tumor in earliest phase with little chance of metastasis.
+Radial Growth Phase: The tumor in earliest phase with little chance of metastasis.

-VERTICAL GROWTH PHASE: The direction of the tumor's growth into the skin.
+Vertical growth phase: The direction of the tumor's growth into the skin.
 The report will indicate whether this is present or absent.

-REGRESSION: Means that the tumor has actually disappeared, perhaps because of destruction by the immune system.
+Regression: Means that the tumor has actually disappeared, perhaps because of destruction by the immune system.
 It is listed as either present or absent.
 If present, the extent of the regression is described.

-ANGIOLYMPHATIC INVASION: Has the tumor invaded blood cells?
+Angiolymphatic invasion: Has the tumor invaded blood cells?

-HISTIOLOGIC SUBTYPE: This groups cancer cells by certain qualities or characteristics.
+Histiologic subtype: This groups cancer cells by certain qualities or characteristics.